Meet Sarah Beth Perry From With The Band: Harnessing The Great Power Of Fan Engagement

-So what’s next for Sarah Beth Perry and With The Band?
+So what’s next for Sarah Beth Perry, With The Band and their fan engagement strategy?
 Plenty!
 “My vision is to be the premier band engagement company.
 So when an artist is like, ‘I have no idea how to engage my fans,’ they can come to us,” said Sarah Beth.
 The team recently launched country pop singer Dylan Scott’s Fan Crew, and, according to Sarah Beth, “getting to see all the fans posting their Meet and Greet photos and sharing their stories,” has been an absolute dream come true.

 After all, artists can’t make things happen without their fans.
 As Sarah Beth put it, “You’re giving that behind-the-scenes access, but it’s creating that bond with the fans – they feel like they’re backstage with you, but you’re also creating revenue off of it.
 Recurring revenue is what we’re really focused on so that we help artists create a more stable income.”